-Today, the time-honored tradition of thoughtful investing for the greater good goes by many names—socially responsible, triple bottom line, mission-related and impact investing.
+Today, the time-honored tradition of thoughtful investing for the greater good goes by many names — ESG, socially responsible, triple bottom line, mission-related and impact investing.

 Public and Private Debt

 Impact investors can earn modest to competitive returns loaning their capital to a wide range of potential borrowers.
 Some examples include:

 1) buying tax-exempt bonds that support affordable housing, health care and education facilities;

 2) making credit-enhanced (low-risk) loans to nonprofit organizations involved in everything from empowering young women to bringing renewable energy, sustainable farming and clean water to rural areas; and

 3) funding microfinance operations that provide bottom-of-the-pyramid individuals with the capital to start a business and escape the cycle of poverty.

 Our powerful portfolio management tools allow investors to exclude companies they wish to avoid, and emphasize those with the best environmental, social and governance (ESG) practices.
 This encompasses considerations such as carbon footprint and environmental responsibility, gender equity and fair pay, leadership diversity and community relations.
 We also seek out fund managers that take an active role in initiating proxy campaigns and rallying shareholders to refocus corporate management on important sustainability and stakeholder considerations.